A Field Guide for Young Professionals

 Your AI co-pilot for the journey

 This guide is the map.
-Career GPS is the live GPS — an AI-powered platform that helps you assess your competencies, build a personal growth plan, and track your progress over time.
-It guides your own development; and when you lead others, Talent GPS makes your whole team's potential visible.
+The Career GPS tools are the live GPS — free AI-powered tools that help you assess your skills, build a personal growth plan, and track your progress over time.

 Appendices